BEECC Home | About BEECC | Meet the BEECC Team | Family Resources | COVID-19 | 2023-2024

 Core Classes

-For the 2022-2023 school year, all classes will have the core hours of 9:15am - 1:15pm.
+Families may choose from half-day (9:00am - 1:00pm) and core day (9:00am - 3:30pm) options.
 Class rosters are set based on the age of the students to ensure developmentally-appropriate materials, experiences, and curriculum.
 Each class has daily time spent outside, on our playground as well as exploring our extensive campus.
 Our classes incorporate music, art, gathering time, and stories into their daily routines.
-On Fridays, our entire school gathers together in the CBE sanctuary for Shabbat Sing led by Rabbi Warner and the BEECC Director; afterwards, each class will celebrate Shabbat in their individual classrooms with grape juice and challah included in their snack.
+On Fridays, our entire school gathers together in the CBE sanctuary for Shabbat Sing; afterwards, each class will celebrate Shabbat in their individual classrooms with grape juice and challah included in their snack.

 Early & After Care